Pink City Walks

 A variety of organized walks take you through the walled city’s havelis (often belonging to merchants and traders, the life blood of the city), the temples at every street corner, craft-specific and street food specific streets, the jewellers’ bazaar, the textile bazaar, and other random experiences such as turban shops and traditional kitchen utensil shops, many of them dating back to when the city was founded, to give you a flavour of a few slices of frozen-in-time Jaipur.

-If you decide to experience such a walk, we would be happy to arrange one for you.
+If you decide to experience one of these walks, we would be happy to book one for you.
 In the peak tourist months of December and January, walks have to be booked well in advance.
 Savista’s car will take you to the rendezvous point where you will meet your tour guide, and we will pick you up when you are finished.
 We make sure that – armed with drinking water and a packed lunch/snack – you do not need to miss any of the frenzy of Jaipur city before you return to the calm and quiet of the Savista estate.